 For fiddlers, mandolin players, and other melodic instrument players who want to learn how to write a tune.
 Dissect fiddle tunes to find out what makes them tick.
 Turn a small phrase into a fiddle tune.
 Learn how to open up to those magic bits of inspiration!
 We will work on writing a new tune together.

 Learn new songs and make beautiful vocal music with your fellow campers.
-Students 13 and older will work on developing and finding harmonies in songs that will be performed at the Friday Celebration.
+Students 13 and older will work on developing and finding harmonies in songs that will be performed at the Friday Festival.
 Be part of an ensemble, and learn arrangement and performance techniques.
-Offered in both 8-12 year old, and Teen levels.
+8-12 year old, and Teen levels.

 These classes focus on learning tunes to play with others.
 Some styles use specific, traditional instruments, other styles are open to all instruments.

 For fiddle, mandolin, guitar, and other lead instruments.
 Learn classic bluegrass tunes, become bluegrass savvy, improve your playing, and make your band sound better!
-The focus will be on lead playing, but expect to learn rhythm, too.
-Offered at all skill levels.
+The focus will be on lead playing, but expect to learn rhythm too.
+All skill levels.

 We call them "fiddle tunes" because they are easily played on fiddles and usually are written for the fiddle, but any instrument can play a fiddle tune - including flute, guitar, mandolin, and cello!
 All instruments, styles, and abilities.

-Explore fiddle traditions from all around the world, and learn tunes, rhythms, and ornamentations unique to them.
-Offered at all skill levels.
+Explore fiddle traditions from all around the world, and learn tunes, rhythms, and ornamentation unique to them.
+All skill levels.

 Jam every day.
 Learn the protocol and repertoire for bluegrass, old time, Celtic, swing, folk music and more.
 Learn when to play, sing, take leads etc. All instruments - just like Folk Arts Saturdays at Mary’s studio!
-Offered at all skill levels.
+All skill levels.

 Improvisation is playing and creating music without writing it down or learning it in advance.
 It requires listening, understanding the key, instrument, and genre you are in or using.